qiuyuzhou/h2tun/README.md

 ## Intro

-[h2tun](https://github.com/qiuyuzhou/h2tun) is a tunnel program over http/2 protocol, which has been developed as a plugin for shadowsokcs.
+[h2tun](https://github.com/qiuyuzhou/h2tun) is a tunnel program over http/2 protocol, which has been developed as a plugin for shadowsocks.
 Its approach is similar to trojan, but it is just a tcp tunnel over http/2, there is no proxy feature.

 ## Features